 Surf lessons are available and the water can good for a dip if the weather is right.
 Watergate Bay is also a popular spot for kitesurfing on a windier day.

 They frequently hold events here so check out their website to see what’s on when you go.
 It’s also the spot where the annual Beach Horse Polo event is held.

-If you’re looking for family activities in Newquay, a day at Watergate Bay should be on your list.
+If you’re looking for family activities in Newquay, I’d definitely recommend a day at Watergate Bay.

 Wandering around the Japanese Gardens

-When you’re searching for things to do in Newquay, a Japanese Garden may be the most unexpected find.
+When you’re searching for the top things to do in Newquay, a Japanese Garden might seem a little out of place, but the gardens here are so beautiful.
 I really love finding unusual spots so this serene little haven was a delightful surprise.

 The Japanese Garden is small in size so it’s easily covered in an hour or two.
 It’s packed with a plethora of unique plants and water features, including the Stroll Garden, the Water Gardens and a Zen Garden (my fav).

 Spend some time strolling among the exotic variety of Japanese plants and soak in the tranquil atmosphere.
 There’s even a traditional teahouse to give you the full experience of an authentic Japanese garden.